 Several lecturers may not be available by e-mail even in emergency.
 Your solution is to be in touch with your 'IBS buddy' from our national students, this person will assist you in such cases.
 Also, being in touch with other students who attend the same course will be helpful.

 3. How do you choose your courses and shape your individual schedule?

 You are guided by the requirements of your home university, availability and schedule of suitable courses in this semester.
 You will have 3 main parts of your studies here

 - Doing Business in Russia module, which is obligatory for all international students.

 - Courses chosen from IBS-Plekhanov regular schedule for national students (any year of studies, 1st, 2nd, 3rd, 4th (irrelevant for the first semester exchange students), and any of the 2 'profiles', marketing or finance, within each year).
 You may see the list of the available courses with corresponding ECTS points at your students guide (pages 27-34).
-Please focus on the first or second semester courses according to the semester you came here to study.
+Please make sure that you choose your courses from the right semester (fall or spring).

 - Russian Language classes (if you need them)